 The European political map above, agreed at the Congress of Vienna of 1815, saw some changes,

-(principally due to the emergence of Belgium and Greece), before the Revolutions of 1848-1849.
+(principally due to the emergence of Belgium and Greece), before the widespread Revolutions of 1848-1849.

-(This map has become a little out-of-date due to The Crimea
+The above map was placed on this page in 2013 and was even then a little out-of-date due to The Crimea

 ~ a southern peninsula of Ukraine since 1954 ~